Sale of partnership interest

 Some partners were not domiciled in the UK for tax purposes and were non-residents.
 However, the tax reliefs available to such partners were not available to our client.
 Our client was UK domiciled and resident in the UK.

 The structure of the trade was complex.
-It required care to extract our client from his beneficial interest under the trust, and achieve a clean break.
-We included a provision in the settlement deed:
+It required care to extract our client from his beneficial interest under the trust, and we liaised with overseas lawyers running the holding company on the trust aspects to help achieve a clean break.

-The earn out was based on tail end commissions and payments.
+The tail end commissions and payments determined the earn out amount.
 These had been hedged for several years.
-We included in the settlement deed:

-Several months later our client set up a new business.
-We advised on the structure, and prepared new articles, the shareholder’ agreement, and director service agreements.
+Several months after the sale of the partnership, our client set up a new business.
+We advised on the structure, and prepared new articles, the shareholder’s agreement, and director service agreements.
 That business is running with funds obtained from the initial exit.